hwmrocker/timeturner/README.md

     - [ ] e.g. new new add alias with setting passive to true
 - [ ] list
   - [ ] split up multiday activities
+  - [ ] group by year, month, week, day
   - [ ] add option to show only open activities
-  - [ ] group by year, month, week, day
   - [ ] add tests

 - [ ] undo (revert the last change)
+- [ ] confirm changes that would modify other entries
 ### Design Goals

 - minimalistic, little to type